zhiachong/victorzhou.com/content/posts/2020-04-08-cracking-the-system-design-interview.md

   - 'Interview Prep'
   - 'Resume'
   - 'Python'
-  - 'System Design'
+  - 'Job Search'
-description: 'System design intervews aren't easy.
+description: 'System design intervews made easy.
 You can ace it with these simple tips.'
 guestAuthor: ''
 guestCoAuthor: ''
 guestAuthorLink: ''